Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 Should you try Anything.com?

 If you are a solo founder or small team who wants native mobile parity without touching DevOps, Anything.com is worth testing.
-Start with a scoped build (a billing-enabled MVP or a niche mobile app), let Anything Max run its loop, then layer in manual QA.
+Start with a scoped build (a billing-enabled MVP or a niche mobile app) on the Free or Pro tier, let the Max tier handle autonomous QA loops once you scale, then layer in manual QA.
 Keep an eye on credits and plan for longer sessions if your scope is ambitious.
 When you are ready to compare specs or find alternatives, the tool page and the vibe coding guide have deeper links.

 Written by